cagilalsac/ProductsMVC/README.md

 All controllers are authorized for Admin role.

+Note (Optional):
+Database configurations such as using no action (will not allow to delete the records from the relational table (City) when a record is deleted from the main table (Country)) instead of cascade (which will automatically delete the records from the relational table (City) when a record is deleted from the main table (Country)) between tables may be done by overriding the OnModelCreating method of the Db database context class.
+Default is cascade in Entity Framework Core.
+Changing column configurations instead of using data annotations in entities (e.g. making a column required or setting maximum length), changing table names etc. can also be done in the OnModelCreating method among other configurations.

 ## 13. Extra jQuery AJAX (Asynchronous Javascript and XML): Source code shared in MVC Project.

 If a view needs an additional process besides the main one (for example, entering and creating or editing user data